 use a 70 or 80A relay.
 These big fans can pull 40 amps continuous at

 so power and ground cables for these fans should be fat, such as 8-10

 The 8 and 10 GA cable I'm using for my Mark VIII fan are high-flex fine

 strand type.
 Cables in sizes 8 gauge and bigger can usually be

 found sold as welding cable.
-These cables have much finer strands than
+This type of cable has much finer strands

-to pay a liitle extra because I have grown tired of dealing with stiff,
+to pay a liitle extra because I've grown tired of dealing with stiff,

 large strand cable that is hard to form and breaks easier after long

 Here's a Wire gauge Guide that you may find useful.